NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-08-08-omnibackup-one-script-to-back-them-all-up.md

 ---
-title: 'OmniBackup: One Script to back them all up'
+title: "OmniBackup: One Script to back them all up"
 date: 2015-08-08 03:23:23
 tags:
   - Backup
   - FreeBSD
   - GNU
   - Linux
   - OmniBackup
   - Unix
 ---

 A week ago was _[System Administrator Appreciation Day](http://sysadminday.com/)_.
 It is celebrated on the last _Friday_ in _July_ and it has been celebrated since _July 28, 2000_.
 But, system administrators know not all days are like that day.
 They face many hard times and struggles during their careers and the worse of them all is either a [security breech](/blog/2015/07/30/freebsd-block-brute-force-attacks-using-sshguard-and-ipfw-firewall/) or data loss.